Pomaria — Pomaria, South Carolina

 The Town of Pomaria in Newberry County may have fewer than 200 residents, but it has a surprisingly rich history.
 Initially called Countsville, Pomaria was established in the mid-eighteenth century by German, Swiss, and Dutch settlers striving to escape the persecution and poverty that followed the Thirty Years’ War.
 These settlers brought with them a strong religious heritage, and in 1830 the South Carolina Lutheran Synod chose to open a seminary here which later evolved into Newberry College.

-By 1840 town had changed its name to Pomaria, the same year William Summer opened his renowned Pomaria Nursery.
+By 1840 town had changed its name to Pomaria, the same year William Summer opened his renowned Pomaria Nursery at the site of his home, the Summers-Huggins House pictured below.
 The root of the town’s name – pomology – is the study of fruit cultivation.
 Summer’s extensive knowledge in this realm, particularly in cultivating new varieties of fruits, made Pomaria a distinguished agricultural district.
 By 1851 the Newberry to Columbia Railway had been completed, which included a stop in Pomaria.
 The little town was booming.

 In 1865, at the end of the Civil War, Union troops ravaged most of South Carolina – Pomaria included.
 The railroad was destroyed, and the nursery went bankrupt.
 Summers attempted to rebuild his business and offered a catalog with 338 varieties in 1878.
 He died shortly afterwards, and his family members closed the nursery for good.